 Digging and Forming of the swimming pool.
 The very first thing the excavation crews do is clear the pool site and the grade the area for the swimming pool.
 This allows the crew to paint on the ground the final shape of your pool and at the same time the crew will stake the perimeter of the pool and add forms for the structure of the pool.
 The typical time needed to dig a pool depends on various factors.
 These factors include: access, soil conditions, and overall size and depth of the pool.

 The steel phase is the addition of rebar formed in the ultimate shape of the pool.
 The steel is tied using a bailing wire in a grid pattern which provides extra reinforcement to extend the lifetime of the concrete

 Once the pool is dug and has been rebarred, its time for plumbing, electrical and gas lines.
 This is where all of the trenches will be dug for all the pipes and conduits necessary to operate your pool.
-This includes installation of the suction and return lines, water-feature lines, vacuum cleaner lines, fill lines, gas lines for swimming pool heater and future BBQ, firepits and the electrical service line.
+This includes installation of the suction and return lines, water-feature lines, vacuum cleaner lines, fill lines, gas lines for swimming pool heater and or future BBQ and firepits,firebowls

 When it comes to making your selection for the water tile, plaster, coping, deck, etc. Poolmax has several options to choose from

 Plaster provides the waterproofing surface for your pool.
 Plaster comes in many different forms from Regular Plaster, Mini Pebble, Micro Pebble & All Tile.
 Typically, this can be done in a day.
 After the swimming pool has been plastered, now is the time to start filling your pool.

 Once the bulk of the construction is complete, all excess and left over materials will be removed from the pool site and your backyard will be ready to be enjoyed and not looking like a disaster zone.
 The last thing left to do is to start up the pool.
 The start up process assures all equipment is operating

 10925 Kalama River Ave, Suite G, Suite G